ChrisWileyShay/starter-hugo-academic/content/publication/swords_blog/index.md

 publication: In *Civil War Paths*
 publication_short: In *Civil War PathsResearch*

-abstract: 'In this post, I discuss my recent article published in the *Journal of Peace Research*, in which I argue that violent resistance strategies normalize and institutionalize severe state repression.
-Because nonviolent tactics do not have this effect, unarmed resistance leads to much less subsequent repression compared to armed resistance.
-Quantitative evidence suggests that this is true even when nonviolent movements fail to achieve primary goals like regime change (the majority of cases).
-Results also suggest that the repressive legacies of armed resistance persist even after democratization.'
+abstract: 'In this post, I discuss my recent article published in the *Journal of Peace Research*, in which I explore the long- term consequences of violent and nonviolent resistance movements.
+While violent movements trigger the normalization of severe state repression like extrajudicial killings, nonviolent movements do not.
+As a result, respect for human rights is likely to be much stronger in the aftermath of an unarmed resistance movement compared to an armed movement.
+Quantitative evidence suggests that this is true even when movements fail to achieve maximalist goals like regime change.
+Results also suggest that the repressive legacies of armed resistance persist even after (and despite) democratization.'

 # Summary.
 An optional shortened abstract.
 summary:  'In this blog post, I discuss my article *Swords Into Ploughshares?* which explores how nonviolent resistance leads